tumble1999/savaslabs.github.io/_posts/2016-06-15-git-merge-conflict-strategies.md

 Fast forward merges occur when the tip of the current branch is a direct ancestor of the target branch.
 In this case, instead of actually merging the branches, Git simply moves (or fast forwards) the current branch tip up to the target branch tip.

 However, a fast-forward merge is not possible if the branches have diverged.
-In those cases, a 3-way merges is required, which uses a dedicated commit to bring together the two histories.
+In those cases, a 3-way merge is required, which uses a dedicated commit to bring together the two histories.

 In a three way merge, Git's merge algorithm uses the current branch, the target branch, and their merge base in order to incorporate changes from the target branch into the current branch.
 The merge base is essentially the most recent common ancestor (often this is the commit before the two branches forked).
 Git uses the merge base to identify what changed since the branches diverged.